zenodavids/story/readMe.md

 2 --to show the status of your files.
 =git status=
--tracked files will be shown in green, untracked files will besshown in red.
+-tracked files will be shown in green, untracked files will be shown in red.

 3 --to start tracking the files in the project directory, we add the file(s) to a staging area(here, we decide if to send all or some of our files to the repository - what files git should add and git should ignore).
 =git add chapter1.txt= (for one file)